Larry Donovan: Coaching career

-Donovan's next coaching job was as the defensive line coach for the BC Lions.
+Donovan's next coaching job was in the CFL as the defensive line coach for the BC Lions.
 On October 30, 1987, head coach Don Matthews was fired and Donovan was named interim head coach.
 The Lions went 4–0 after the coaching change and finished the season in first place in the West Division, falling to the eventual Grey Cup champion Edmonton Eskimos in the West Final game.
 In 1988, his first and only full season as head coach, the Lions had a 10–8 record and made it to the Grey Cup, losing to the Winnipeg Blue Bombers 22–21.
 The Lions struggled in 1989 and Donovan was fired after an 0–4 start.

 Donovan was an assistant coach for the Saskatchewan Roughriders in 1990 and 1991.
-He traveled to Japan to coach the Japanese X League Hurricanes sponsored by Hitachi Limited and Renesas Technologies from 1992 until 2007.
+He traveled to Japan to coach the X-League Hurricanes sponsored by Hitachi Limited and Renesas Technologies from 1992 until 2007.
 He was a training camp coach and consultant for the Asahi Beverage Challengers in Osaka, Japan in 2010.

+Personal life and death

+In 1966, Donovan married college sweetheart Georgia Merriam in Lincoln, Nebraska.
+Merriam was an original University of Nebraska pom-pom cheerleader and Miss Nebraska Universe in 1964.
+She earned a BS from the University of Nebraska and went on to get an MA from the University of Iowa.
+Together, the couple have three daughters: Andrea, Molly, and Lindsay.

+Donovan died on April 13, 2025, at the age of 84.
+His death was announced the following day by the BC Lions.